typelevel/Laika/docs/introduction/intro.md

 Getting Started
 ---------------

-The current version is published to Maven Central for Scala 2.10.x, 2.9.3 and 2.9.2.
+The current version is published to Maven Central for Scala 2.10.x.

+The sbt plugin is published to the sbt plugin repository for sbt 0.13.x.

+**Using the sbt Plugin:**

+Add the plugin to `project/plugins.sbt`:

+    addSbtPlugin("org.planet42" % "laika-sbt" % "0.5.0")

+Import its default settings in your project's `build.sbt`:

+    LaikaPlugin.defaults

+Add Markdown, reStructuredText or HTML template files to `src/docs` in your project and run the `laika:site` task from within sbt to generate the site in `target/docs/site`.

+**Using Laika Embedded:**

-Adding Laika to your project with sbt:
+Adding the Laika dependency to your sbt build:

-    libraryDependencies += "org.planet42" %% "laika" % "0.4.0"
+    libraryDependencies += "org.planet42" %% "laika-core" % "0.5.0"

 Example for transforming from file to file:

     Transform from Markdown to HTML fromFile "hello.md" toFile "hello.html"

 Example for transforming an entire directory of markup files:

     Transform from ReStructuredText to